-You spent days typing away, pouring your experience, knowledge, and wisdom into your manuscript – and your self-help book is (almost) finished!
+You spent days typing, pouring your experience, knowledge, and wisdom into your manuscript – and your self-help book is (almost) finished!

 1. Turner Publishing

-With over 5,000 titles in their repertoire, Turner Publishing is a big company with a broad array of titles.
+With over 5,000 titles in its repertoire, Turner Publishing is a big company with a broad array of titles.

 Though they’re headquartered in Nashville, TN, their books are sold worldwide – in over 55 countries.

 They publish a variety of fiction and non-fiction genres.
-As a self-help book writer, you may submit your query for two of their imprints – Hunter House, which focuses on health, wellness, and sexuality, or to Basic Health Publications that is more narrowly focused on health and wellness.
+As a self-help book writer, you may submit your query for two of their imprints – Hunter House, which focuses on health, wellness, and sexuality, or Basic Health Publications which is more narrowly focused on health and wellness.

 If you want to get published with Turner, send them an email with information and your material.